 Bake the cake upside down in a bowl

 .
 No pan liner is needed; just be sure to grease & flour the bowl thoroughly before pouring in the batter.
-I also use heating core for this shape to prevent the outsides of the cake from browning too much, and I grease & flour that inside and out too.
+I also use heating core (commission earned) for this shape to prevent the outsides of the cake from browning too much, and I grease & flour that inside and out too.